 - Not all processes may be fully virtual; so, the software doesn’t support a truly paperless system.

 With that being said, small companies that don’t hire often may find a built-in solution from a low cost HR software vendor usable.

 Benefits of a Best of Breed New Employee Onboarding Solution

 While it may take a little more time to select a best of breed onboarding vendor, it saves a lot of time later.

-● Best of breed onboarding walks new hires through the process of filling out each form.
+- Best of breed onboarding walks new hires through the new employee onboarding timeline and process of filling out each form.

 Hence, these are just a few of the reasons to choose a best of breed solution for new employee onboarding.
 At Efficient Hire, we don’t try to do everything in the HR arena.
 We focus on getting new employee onboarding exactly right.
 For more details and to see a demo , contact our team today.